 No class excusals will be granted for online, remote testing sessions.

 - "No Shows" & Graduating Seniors

-Students that do not show up to their registered date will receive an email requesting them to register for a new exam date.
+Students that do not complete the exam requirement by the deadline will receive an email requesting them to complete the exam immediately.

 Advisors, instructors, and others may also be contacted to assist in this process.